ICJ RESPONSE DURING CORONAVIRUS EMERGENCY

 - Provides a procedure for the Commission to suspension of enforcement of ICJ Rules or parts thereof.

-Pursuant to Rule 2-108, the Commission has suspended enforcement of ICJ rules outlined in Sections 400, 500, 600, 700, and 800, including but not limited to provisions regarding timelines.
-This suspension took effect immediately and will remain active until 30 days after the end of the emergency, unless preemptive action is taken by the Executive Committee.
+Pursuant to Rule 2-108, the Commission suspended enforcement of ICJ rules outlined in Sections 400, 500, 600, 700, and 800, including but not limited to provisions regarding timelines.

-For more information, read the Memorandum from Chairperson Jacey Rader here.
+For more information on the suspension of enforcement, read the Memorandum from Chairperson Jacey Rader.